nandanmen/NotANumber/app/svg-paths/[[...slug]]/components/README.md

 - Actually this won't work if I want to show the helper lines for all the parts at once

 I wonder if I should actually show all of the path aids at the same time.
 Does it make more sense to only show the "active" path?

+The one "bug" here is that the active commands can appear below the inactive commands because we're using only one component.
+I feel like it makes sense to show the active commands on top of the inactive ones by duplicating the components.
+Not really sure how to organize those components just yet though.